-Likewise, a clinical study analyzing the safety and efficacy of glucomannan found that even though it is added to fat burner supplements as a appetite suppressant, it did not significantly alter body composition, hunger/fullness, or lipid and glucose parameters (15).
+Likewise, a clinical study analyzing the safety and efficacy of glucomannan found that even though it is added to fat burner supplements as an appetite suppressant, it did not significantly alter body composition, hunger/fullness, or lipid and glucose parameters (27).

-Appetite suppressants have been implicated in a number issues, including side effects and adverse reactions.
+Appetite suppressants have been implicated in a number issues, including side effects and adverse reactions (28).

 1Appetite suppressants can cause mild to moderate IBS like effects.
 These include: nausea, sickness, gastrointestinal discomfort, blurred vision, sleeplessness, insomnia and lack of energy, constipation, diarrhea and trouble urinating, dry mouth, irritability, elevated heart rate, mood changes and breathing difficulties.

 There have also been cases of more severe adverse reactions reported too.

 2Appetite suppressants can increase the risk of primary pulmonary hypertension.
 A prospective case-controlled study found that there was a clear and significant correlation between appetite suppressant, ‘anorexia drug’ fenfluramine and pulmonary hypertension (29).

 The odds of suffering from this serious medical condition were said to be more than double when taken for over three months.
 This resulted in the removal from the market of this drug in 1997.

 3Prescription appetite suppressants increase risk of cardiac valve disorders.
 Both fenfluramine and phentermine have at one time or another been implicated in higher risk stratification for cardiac valve disorders – in particular aortic and mitral valve insufficiency.